 I call that the LinkedIn Test.

 When defining your ideal customer, you need to be able to go to LinkedIn and run searches to find a list of target customers.
-You can of course leverage other platforms like Google or Yelp as well.
-But at a basic level, you should be able to actually find who you are looking for based on well defined constraints.
+You can leverage other platforms like Google or Yelp as well.
+But at a basic level, you should be able to actually find who you are looking for based on well-defined constraints.

 It is great to have qualities baked into your ideal customer that can help you qualify a prospect once you meet them, but that isn’t going to help you in your prospecting efforts.